VanAndelInstitute/aws-cptac-sync/README.md

 1. Open cognito-identity-pool.yml
 2. Find CognitoIdentityPoolRoles > Properties > RoleMappings
 3. Uncomment block and update cognito-idp.YOUR_REGION.amazonaws.com/YOUR_COGNITO_USERPOOL_ID:YOUR_COGNITO_CLIENT_ID
+4. Deploy updated values using 'serverless deploy'

 After deployment is done, log into the aws console

-1. Open the User Pool serverless framework created for you
+1. Open the Cognito User Pool serverless framework created for you
 2. (Optional) Configure Federation
    - Go to Federation > Identity Providers
       - Select SAML